TECVAYLI® IS THE ONLY BCMA BISPECIFIC ANTIBODY WITH PERSONALIZED, WEIGHT-BASED DOSING AS AN OFF-THE-SHELF, SUBCUTANEOUS INJECTION1

 Management is determined by the most severe event, not attributable to any other cause.

 If patient is arousable and able to perform Immune Effector Cell-Associated Encephalopathy (ICE) Assessment, assess: Orientation (oriented to year, month, city, hospital = 4 points); Naming (name 3 objects, eg, point to clock, pen, button = 3 points); Following Commands (eg, “show me 2 fingers” or “close your eyes and stick out your tongue” = 1 point); Writing (ability to write a standard sentence = 1 point; and Attention (count backwards from 100 by ten = 1 point).
-If patient is unarousable and unable to perform ICE Assessment (grade 4 ICANS) = 0 points.
+If patient is unarousable and unable to perform ICE Assessment (Grade 4 ICANS) = 0 points.

 §Not attributable to any other cause.